Devashi-Choudhary/Face-Mask-Detection/README.md

 3. Now, run the following command in your Terminal/Command Prompt to install the libraries required
 > `pip install requirements.txt`
 4. Now, you can download the dataset from [here](https://drive.google.com/drive/folders/1UGQP83v6gdZXefLAkef1PEjfyjUx0cpY?usp=sharing) and put it in the current folder.
 The images used in the dataset are real images of people wearing mask i.e. tha dataset doesn't contains morphed masked images.
 The model is accurately trained and, also the system can therefore be used in real-time applications which require face-mask detection.
-5. You also need to download [caffe based face detector model](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/  ) and put it inside face_detection folder.
+5. You also need caffe based face detector model for face detection and it is inside face_detection folder.
 6. **Training of CNN Model :** Open terminal.
 Go into the project directory folder and type the following command:
 > `python train.py --dataset dataset`
 7. **Testing of CNN Model :**  You can download the pretrained model from [here](https://drive.google.com/file/d/1XW62FB60uLaDwFeqOF6qYhaaA8EosoDh/view?usp=sharing) for inference.